Faizanfaiz/UWE-Mechatronics/README.md

 - [License](#license)

 ## Project Overview
 The objective of this project is to develop a single robotic leg that can be used as a testbed for students learning about robotic control systems, motor dynamics, and gait patterns.
-The robotic leg is powered by RMD X motors and controlled via a Raspberry Pi 5, interfaced through a Waveshare 2-Channel CAN HAT.
+The robotic leg is powered by RMD X motors and controlled via a Raspberry Pi 5, interfaced through a Waveshare 2-Channel CAN FD HAT.
 This platform allows for practical experimentation in a controlled environment.

 ## Hardware Requirements
 For the full list of hardware and BOM click [here](https://github.com/Faizanfaiz/UWE-Mechatronics/tree/main/Parts#hardware)